getcarina/getcarina.com/_posts/2016-03-02-lets-build-a-reactive-map.md

 thorough introduction to Reactive Programming, check out the [Introduction to RP you've been missing](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754).

-## Generating Player Data with RxJS
+## Generate player data with RxJS

-Let's start off by creating a single live player who updates themselves on an interval.
-Add this to fakes.js:
+Let's start by creating a single live player who updates themselves on an interval.
+Add this to `fakes.js`:

 ```javascript
 function livePlayer(player, period) {